CDCgov/prime-reportstream/prime-router/docs/observability/azure-events.md

 - messageId
   - From the bundle.identifier value and system.
 If ingested as HL7 this comes from MSH-10

-### ReportRouteEvent
+### ReportNotRoutedEvent
-This event is emitted during the route step _after_ running any receiver specific filtering.
+This is a routing event emitted during the destination filter step if a bundle not routed to any receivers.
-Many `ReportRouteEvent` can correspond to a `ReportAcceptedEvent` and can be "joined" on `ReportAcceptedEvent.reportId == ReportRouteEvent.parentReportId`.

 - reportId
-    - The ID assigned to the report created in the running function
+    - The ID of the empty report that terminated this lineage
 - parentReportId
-    - The report ID that was submitted to running function
+    - The report ID from the preceding function (convert step)
-- submittedId
+- submittedReportId
-    - The report ID that was created in the receive step when sender uploaded the report
+    - The report ID submitted by the sender
 - topic
-  - The Topic of the report
+    - The topic of the report
 - sender
     - The full sender name
-- receiver
-  - The full receiver name.
-When a report does not get routed to a receiver this value will be `"null"`
-- observations
-  - A list of observations each containing a list of its mapped conditions
-- originalObsevations
-    - A list of observations in the originally submitted report, before any filters were run
 - bundleSize
     - Length of the bundle JSON string
 - messageId
     - From the bundle.identifier value and system.
 If ingested as HL7 this comes from MSH-10

-### ReportCreatedEvent
+### ReportRouteEvent
+This is a routing event emitted during the receiver filter step, _after_ all filters have passed and a report has been routed to a receiver.
+Many `ReportRouteEvent` can correspond to a `ReportAcceptedEvent` and can be "joined" on:

+`ReportAcceptedEvent.reportId == ReportRouteEvent.parentReportId`

 - reportId
-    - The ID assigned to the created report
-- topic
-    - The Topic of the created report

-### ReportReceiverSelectedEvent
-This event is emitted during the DestinationFilter routing step when a report is queued for receiver filter evaluation.
-Many `ReportReceiverSelectedEvent` can correspond to a `ReportAcceptedEvent` and can be "joined" on `ReportAcceptedEvent.reportId == ReportReceiverSelectedEvent.parentReportId`.

-- reportId
-    - The ID assigned to the report created in the running function
+  - The ID of the report routed to the receiver
 - parentReportId
-    - The report ID that was submitted to running function
+  - The report ID from the preceding function (destination filter step)
-- submittedId
+- submittedReportId
-    - The report ID that was created in the receive step when sender uploaded the report
+  - The report ID submitted by the sender
 - topic
-    - The Topic of the report
+  - The topic of the report
 - sender
   - The full sender name
 - receiver
-    - The full receiver name.
+  - The full receiver name. (deprecated: When a report does not get routed to a receiver this value will be `"null"`)
+- observations
+  - A list of observations each containing a list of its mapped conditions
+- originalObsevations
+  - A list of observations in the originally submitted report, before any filters were run
 - bundleSize
   - Length of the bundle JSON string
+- messageId
+  - From the bundle.identifier value and system.
+If ingested as HL7 this comes from MSH-10

 ### ReceiverFilterFailedEvent
-This event is emitted during the receiver filter step if a bundle fails a receiver filter.
+This is a routing event emitted during the receiver filter step if a bundle fails a receiver filter.

+- reportId
+    - The ID of the empty report that terminated this lineage
 - parentReportId
-    - The ID assigned to parent report.
-This ID can be used to find the corresponding `ReportAcceptedEvent`
-- reportId
-    - The ID assigned to the report created in the running function
+    - The report ID from the preceding function (destination filter step)
+- submittedReportId
+    - The report ID submitted by the sender
 - topic
-    - The Topic of the report
+    - The topic of the report
 - sender
     - The full sender name
 - receiver